 Sudan Rume Coffee Colombia La Riviera

 This is an ultra-rare varietal with a flavor like no other coffee.
-We taste Cardamom, Thin Mint Cookies, and Delicate Florals.
+We taste Lemongrass, Sun Tea, and Delicate Florals.
+Yum!

 Sudan Rume Coffee.
 Rume Sudan Coffee Variety.
 Colombian Risaralda Coffee.

 Certainly, this Sudan Rume bean is unique.
 It’s complex palate has an underlying sweetness.
 This compliments notes of herbs and spice in the cup.
-It has a smooth, chocolatey finish.
-The beans have a mint aroma especially when ground.
-Both of us taste thin mint cookies in the aeropress brew.
-Gentle florals follow mandarin orange, cardamom, and ginger.
-What a treat.
+It has a smooth, black tea base.
+The beans have a rustic, banana-bready aroma especially when ground.
+There is a lemongrass and blue raspberry profile in the aeropress brew.
+It gets candy sweet as it cools down.

-This micro-lot is an experimental natural process coffee.
+This micro-lot is an experimental honey process coffee.

 - Firstly, when they pick the coffee cherries they examine them in small batches.
 They test ripeness based on sugar content.

-- Secondly, they gently transfer the whole cherries to a cooling tank for several hours.
+- Secondly, they partially depulp the cherries and transfer them to a cooling tank for several hours.

-- Thirdly, they pack them into polypropylene bags.
+- Thirdly, they remove the majority of the cherry and pack them into steel tanks.
 They are at a controlled temperature to create a cold, low oxygen environment.
 The coffee is left in bags in cold storage for up to 48 hours.

-In conclusion, all these steps take months to help stabilize it and reduce defects.
+In conclusion, all these steps take a lot of time and attention to help stabilize the process and reduce defects.
 As a result, the premium quality and value of the brew is greatly improved.
 Most importantly, we appreciate the effort.
-Secondly, it’s exciting to offer you a chance to try something new.
+It’s exciting to offer you a chance to try something new.

 About the Producer

-Julio Cesar Madrid Tisnés has made a name for himself.
+Julio Cesar Madrid Tisnés has made a name for himself in the specialty coffee industry in Risaralda.
 He is a master of growing rare coffee varietals.
 He is a third-generation coffee farmer with an eye for detail and decades of experience.
 Above all, farming coffee trees that produce less coffee but profound flavor profiles has become his specialty.
 For example, he currently cultivates Gesha, Sudan Rume, Maragogype, Pink Bourbon, and Laurina to name a few.
+They have also invented and refined different fermentation protocols for myriad methods, including diverse inoculations and nitrogenated fermentations.

 The farm is part of the well known Café Uba umbrella.
 Especially, they are known for experimental processing methods.
 In fact, they invent new techniques.
-For example, they took the time to create the unique natural processing method they use for this coffee.
-Moreover, a fruit infused culturing process they use was accepted to be presented at the 7th Colombian Congress of Bioinformatics this year.
+For example, they took the time to create the unique honey processing method they use for this coffee.
+Moreover, a fruit infused culturing process they use was recently accepted to be presented at the 7th Colombian Congress of Bioinformatics.

 Rume Sudan Coffee Variety.
 Colombian Risaralda Coffee.